AP-B-AI-ML-Ops/project-VinsiGit/README.md

 # Explanation:

-We will make a XGBClassifier model to predict the magitute based on the latitude and longitude.
-The user will able to give a location and see what magnitute earthquake would happen at this location.
+We will make a XGBClassifier model to predict the magnitude based on the latitude and longitude.
+The user will be able to give a location and see what magnitude earthquake would happen at this location.

 # Flows & Actions: